Fist of the North Star has loads of these, Souther probably being the most accurate, based on his childhood-crappitude-to-adult-bastardry ratio.

 Vision of Escaflowne's Dilandau Albatou is crazy due to horrific government experiments being performed on him, changing him from a sweet little girl to a psychotic pyro killer.
 The ruining of his face and destruction of his Dragon Slayer force by Van only exacerbate his issues.

-From Death Note, we have Misa Amane, a Serial Killer who generally shows no signs of sympathy for her victims, nor hesitation to kill them.
+From Death Note, we have Misa Amane, a Serial Killer who generally shows no signs of sympathy for her victims nor hesitation to kill them.
 These people can be anyone who gets in her way.
 Her excuse is that her parents were murdered before her eyes in a robbery.
 This makes her support the original Kira, Light Yagami, who punished her parents' killer after he escaped conventional justice.
-As such, her behaviour is more explainable, though not entirely excusable.
+This explains, but does not excuse, her behavior.

 Also in the second film, Light dies in Soichiro's (who, by the way, does not die here) arms, begging him to believe he acted as Kira to put TRUE justice, which the latter had told him about since childhood, into effect.
 Not much sympathy toward Light comes out of this excuse....but a LOT toward Soichiro does, as he breaks down crying once Light passes away after saying this.